Strategic Direction for Innovation in Intimate Grooming

 Prioritized concepts using feasibility, differentiation potential, and behavioral adoption thresholds

-Integrating familiar material and aesthetic cues used in current market products supported trust in innovative forms and mechanisms
+Integrating familiar material and aesthetic cues used in current market products supported trust in innovative forms and new mechanisms

 Evolved priority concepts through iterative 3D modeling and rapid-print cycles